Companion planting guide & chart

 Don't overthink it.
 Companion planting is a helpful guideline, not a rule book.
 If you only have one bed and need to grow beans next to onions, do it — they'll still grow.

 The most reliable companions are the ones that solve a specific problem: carrots next to onions to confuse pests, lettuce under sweetcorn for shade, marigolds around tomatoes for whitefly.
+For the full picture on dealing with pests, see our pest prevention guide.

 If you're new to growing, focus on getting things in the ground first.
 Companion planting is refinement, not a prerequisite.